New River Company: Property

-Public Ownership
+Public ownership

 In 1904, the water supply business of the New River Company was taken into public ownership under the provisions of the Metropolis Water Act 1902, and transferred to the Metropolitan Water Board.
 A total of £6,000,534 was paid to the shareholders and directors in compensation, which was paid in "water stock", paying a 3% annual dividend.
 Through municipalization the New River Company became a direct ancestor of the current Thames Water company, the main water supplier to London today.

 Over the 292 years since Myddelton divided his holding in the New River Company into shares, and taking the purchase price into account, the annual yield on an original New River share has been calculated at over 267%.

-After municipalization, the Crown Clog came to be paid by the Water Board, which paid it until 1956 when it was bought out for £8,230.
-Had the Crown retained the King's share for the lifetime of the New River Company, it would have made fifty times more than the Clog paid.
+After municipalization, the Crown Clog came to be paid by the water board, which paid it until 1956 when it was bought out for £8,230.
+Had the Crown retained the king's share for the lifetime of the New River Company, it would have made fifty times more than the Clog paid.

-The company's unrelated property holdings were transferred to a new company, The New River Company Limited, which survives today as a subsidiary of Derwent London.
+The company's unrelated property holdings were transferred by the New River Company Act 1904 (4 Edw.
+7. c. xlviii) to a new company, the New River Company Limited, which survives today as a subsidiary of Derwent London.